 Because of the particular criteria in IL, PP, QR, and W courses, skill components are not normally satisfied through transfer, though students who have sufficient documentation of skill components in transfer courses, as well as evidence of skill outcomes, may appeal to the core committee.
 If successful, the student will get a "pass" rather than a specific score in the skill area.
-Core requirements in language may be satisfied through evidence of proficiency (transfer courses or qualifying scores in standardized or in-house tests).
+Core requirements in language may be satisfied through evidence of proficiency via transfer courses or qualifying scores in standardized or in-house tests.
+See the BAC Programs and Organization Bulletin for further details.